-Type I Error - Definition
+Type I Error - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.